6 Things You Can Do to Reduce HTTP Requests in WordPress

 Another tool you can use to track the performance of your web page is WebPageTest.

-6 Things to Reduce the Number of HTTP Requests for Your WordPress Sites
+6 Things to Reduce HTTP Requests in WordPress

 Besides having the best hosting for your WordPress, you’re probably worried about whether you’re capable enough to use the 6 ways below.
 Thankfully, most of the tips we’ve outlined can be done by anyone, even if they are the beginners or having very little technical know-how.